 Jubayer Ibn Hamid

-I am a researcher at Stanford Artificial Intelligence Laboratory (SAIL), advised by Chelsea Finn.
-I am studying Mathematical Physics (B.S) and Computer Science (M.S) at Stanford University.
+I am an incoming Ph.D. student, currently working at Stanford Artificial Intelligence Laboratory (SAIL) where I am advised by Chelsea Finn.
+I studied Mathematical Physics (B.S) and Computer Science (M.S) at Stanford University.

 I work in artificial intelligence with a focus on the intersection of reinforcement learning and generative models.
 I am also interested in pure mathematics such as abstract algebra and algebraic geometry.